Atrani: Duchy of Amalfi

 Atrani contributed to the economic and social development of the duchy.
 Atrani had prosperous pasta and fabric factories that produced sajette and precious fabrics.
 This commerce made Atrani the pride of the coast.
 They were particularly active east of the duchy, in Paestum, Cava de' Tirreni and Vietri sul Mare.
 Atrani's economic success saw it plagued by many raids by the Republic of Pisa in the 12th century.

 In 987 Amalfi was promoted to the rank of archdiocese by Pope John XV.
 The first archbishop Leone di Sergio di Urso Comite, who was from Atrani.
-Atrani was had a flourishing religious life, with about three hundred churches and chapels in the city.
+Atrani had a flourishing religious life, with about three hundred churches and chapels in the city.
 Monte Maggiore (now Mount Aureo) housed six monasteries, the oldest of the region.

 In the second half of 1100, Manfredi punished Atrani for siding in favour of the pope in the struggle between the papacy and the empire and sent 1000 Alexandrian sailors against Atrani.
-The inhabitants of Atrani fled to Amalfi, and the mercenaries settled in the village, and would be many years before they abandoned it.
+The inhabitants of Atrani fled to Amalfi, and the mercenaries settled in the village, and it would be many years before they abandoned it.
 The departure of the mercenaries is attributed to the intercession of St. Mary Magdalene.
 Small traces of the occupation still remain today, in the cadence of the local dialect and a handful of words.

 The Earthquake of 1343 struck the Tyrrhenian Sea, and the resultant tsunami ravaged the ports along the Amalfi Coast, including Atrani's.
 The effects of the tsunami were observed by the poet Petrarch, whose ship was forced to return to port, and recorded in the fifth book of his Epistolae familiares.

 In the years that followed, Atrani's fortunes were tied to those of Amalfi, whose duchy had fallen and been incorporated into the Principality of Salerno.